New! Watch a presentation by the Northern Virginia Soil and Water Conservation District here.

 The City of Alexandria is dedicated to protecting and enhancing the natural environment.
 One of the ways we do this is by providing outreach and education to citizens for practical solutions like installing rain barrels at home.
 The City provides "Build Your Own Rain Barrel Workshops" as part of the

 The barrels we use are thick, sturdy, plastic barrels that were once used for pickling.
 The Partners purchase the barrels and have "cleaning events" with volunteer groups to wash the barrels.
 So while there may be some scuffs here and there on the barrels, its because they are being re-purposed and kept out of the landfill.
 Another plus for the environment!
-Please visit Northern Virginia Rain Barrel Registration or sign up for "Environmental News" eNews to get the lowdown on the next rain barrel workshop.
+Please visit Northern Virginia Rain Barrel Registration or sign up for "Environmental News" eNews to get details on the next rain barrel workshop.

 Want to make one at home?
 Check out this podcast and find out how to make and install one yourself!

 What do the rain barrels look like and where do you get them?

 The rain barrels offered in the Rain Barrel Partners workshops are made from plastic barrels that used to hold pickles, olives, peppers, or onions.
 During the workshops, the barrels are re-purposed into rain barrels.
 New and other re-purposed barrels can be found at locations in the area.

 How large are the rain barrels?

 The rain barrels from the workshops hold approximately 50 gallons.
 They are approximately 23 inches wide.
 The height ranges from 41.25 inches to 43.75 inches tall.

 Will I get mosquitoes in my rain barrel?

 The rain barrels are capped with a fiberglass screen that allows water in, but keeps mosquitoes from getting into the barrel to lay their eggs.
 However, if you are concerned about mosquitoes breeding in your rain barrel, you can add a whole or a half of a Mosquito Dunk to the water in your barrel to kill mosquito larvae.
 Mosquito Dunks can be purchased at most garden supply stores.

 Is the water in the rain barrel safe to use in my vegetable garden?